openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

 **Implementation costs** refer to the expense of activities required to regenerate forests on cleared land, including both:

-   1. initial expenses incurred in the first year of restoration (establishment costs), which are associated with such activities as site preparation, planting and fencing; and
+   1. initial expenses incurred in the first year of restoration (**Establishment costs**), which are associated with such activities as site preparation, planting and fencing; and
-   2. expenses associated with monitoring, protection and other activities during the subsequent three to five years that are required to enable the regenerated stand to reach the “free to grow” stage (operating costs).
+   2. expenses associated with monitoring, protection and other activities during the subsequent three to five years that are required to enable the regenerated stand to reach the “free to grow” stage (**Operating costs**).

 **se.plan** assumes that implementation costs include planting expenses on all sites.
 This assumption might not be valid on sites where natural regeneration is feasible.
 To account for this possibility, the tool includes a data layer that predicts the variability of natural regeneration success.

-**se.plan** calculates the overall restoration cost of each site by combining the corresponding estimates of the opportunity cost and implementation costs (see :ref:`seplan-appendix-e` for more information on the interpretation and generation of the data layers for opportunity and implementation costs).
+**se.plan** calculates the overall restoration cost of each site by combining the corresponding estimates of the **Opportunity cost** and **Implementation costs** (see :ref:`seplan-appendix-e` for more information on the interpretation and generation of the data layers for opportunity and implementation costs).

 Benefit–cost ratio
 ^^^^^^^^^^^^^^^^^^